foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

 = What's coming =
-* improved checking of videos
+* improved checking of videos with improved integration in wp-admin (check all of your videos in one place)
-* suggestion for fixing of slow loading videos
+* tools for fixing of slow loading videos (bad meta data location)
+* support for subtitles
 * other bugfixes

+= 2.1.12 - 2013/05/31 =
+* Front-end video checker now detects video codecs and other details (read "How to check my video properties using the built-in checker" in FAQ before we update our documentation )
+* Firefox on Windows prefers Flash for M4V files (due to issues on some PCs)
+* fullscreen background color set to black
+* fix for bad fullscreen dimensions in some browsers (Chrome)
+* template checker bugfix for false positives (jQuery plugins detected as duplicite jQuery libraries)

 = 2.1.11 - 2013/05/28 =
 * more improvements and bugfixes for RTMP handling